WebReflection/uce-template/README.md

   <summary><strong>Lazy loaded expected components</strong></summary>
   <div>

-As the page could contain other custom elements from third party and libraries, it might be a good idea to predefine a well known of expected components, as opposite of trying to load any possible custom elements via the `view/${...}.uce` request.
+As the page could contain other custom elements from third party and libraries, it might be a good idea to predefine a well known *Set* of expected components, as opposite of trying to load any possible custom elements via the `view/${...}.uce` request.

 Previous lazy loading techniques would work just fine already, but instead of checking that the component name is not `uce-template`, we could use a *Set*: